Emily Susan Caulfeild1

 Last Edited=6 Apr 2007

-Anne Pulteney was born on 25 November 1663.1 She was the daughter of Sir William Pulteney and Grace Corbet.2,1 She was baptised on 1 December 1663 at St. Martin-in-the-Fields Church, Covent Garden, London, England.1 She married, firstly, Charles Fitzroy, 2nd Duke of Cleveland, son of Charles II Stuart, King of Great Britain and Barbara Villiers, Duchess of Cleveland, between 25 October 1694 and 10 November 1694.1 She married, secondly, Philip Southcote circa 5 August 1733.1 She died on 20 February 1746 at age 82.1 She was buried on 28 February 1745/46 at Westminster Abbey, Westminster, London, England.1 Her will (dated 6 June 1743) was probated on 3 March 1745/46.1
+Anne Pulteney was born on 25 November 1663.1 She was the daughter of Sir William Pulteney and Grace Corbet.2,1 She was baptised on 1 December 1663 at St. Martin-in-the-Fields Church, Covent Garden, London, EnglandG.1 She married, firstly, Charles Fitzroy, 2nd Duke of Cleveland, son of Charles II Stuart, King of Great Britain and Barbara Villiers, Duchess of Cleveland, between 25 October 1694 and 10 November 1694.1 She married, secondly, Philip Southcote circa 5 August 1733.1 She died on 20 February 1746 at age 82.1 She was buried on 28 February 1745/46 at Westminster Abbey, Westminster, London, EnglandG.1 Her will (dated 6 June 1743) was proven (by probate) on 3 March 1745/46.1

 From between 25 October 1694 and 10 November 1694, her married name became Fitzroy.
-As a result of her marriage, Anne Pulteney was styled as Duchess of Southampton.
-As a result of her marriage, Anne Pulteney was styled as Duchess of Cleveland on 9 October 1709.
+After her marriage, Anne Pulteney was styled as Duchess of Southampton.
+After her marriage, Anne Pulteney was styled as Duchess of Cleveland on 9 October 1709.
 From circa 5 August 1733, her married name became Southcote.1

 Children of Anne Pulteney and Charles Fitzroy, 2nd Duke of Cleveland